kmlasharma/WildCards/README.md

    * By doing the previous step, the OWL Ontology will automatically be loaded.

 ![](http://imgur.com/UPaZMbB.png)

+> **Note:** The loading bar displayed is not 100% accurate in forecasting the actual time to load the ontology.
+The ontology may load before the loading bar reaches 100%, or even a few seconds after the loading bar reaches 100%.

 ### ✅ On Screen Dinto Reporting